fhunleth/bbb-buildroot-fwup/README.md

     # save the "v2" firmware
     $ cp buildroot/output/images/bbb.fw bbb-v2.fw

-Insert a SDCard to your PC so that it can be programmed with the v1 firmware.
+Insert an SDCard into your PC (via a USB multireader or other device) so that it can be programmed with the "v1" firmware.
 On my PC, it shows up as `/dev/sdc`:

     # unmount any file systems that were automounted
     $ umount /media/fhunleth/*